anttiviljami/erc20-toilet-paper-coin/WHITEPAPER.md

 #### symbol

-Returns the symbol of the token. e.g. `"0xBTC"`.
+Returns the symbol of the token. e.g. `"TPC"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.